 Specialty Crop Block Grant

 Indiana State Department of Agriculture (ISDA) is seeking project proposals from the specialty crop industry in the state to present for funding from the U.S Department of Agriculture (USDA).
-The proposals must enhance specialty crops throughout the state of Indiana.
+Proposals must enhance specialty crops throughout the state of Indiana.
+This special solicitation is funded through H.R.
+133 Stimulus Funding due to COVID-19 impacts on the food system.
+All projects proposed must illustrate needs related to COVID-19 impacts.

 ISDA SCBGP Application Resources:

-- ISDA SCBG Notice of Funding Opportunity CY2021
+- ISDA SCBG Notice of Funding Opportunity for COVID-19 Special Round CY2021

 - Editable Template for SCBG Application (for drafting/developing; data must be uploaded to GMS system in required fields)